lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 ## DO demo

-1. We encourage you to look around in the team data table before next time.
+1. We encourage you to look around in the team data before next time.
 Test whether you can find a piece of data you decide to look for.
-Just take a minute, if you can, to become familiar with the format and content of the data table.
-Remember, you can click through the Params tabs, one for each module, to dig into the details of how each parameter is calculated in the text columns to the right of the numerical data.
+Just take a minute, if you can, to become familiar with the format and content of the data tab.
+Remember, you can click through the Team Data tabs, one for each module, to dig into the details of how each value is calculated in the text columns to the right of the numerical data.
 2. The next thing we ask is that each member of the team fill out a short form that you'll find at mtl.how/menu.
 It will take about 5 minutes.
 Your responses will be confidential; no identifying information is collected.
 3. We will aggregate the responses and consider them together in the next session to help the team choose which *MTL* module we'll use for the next several sessions of *Modeling to Learn*.